ConeDragon/docs/building/github/gha-best-practices.md

 It's often not necessary or useful to run CI on intermediate commits if a newer commit has been pushed in the meantime.

-You can configure a [concurrency strategy](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#concurrency) in order to automatically cancel running workflows in the same context.
+You can configure a [concurrency strategy](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#concurrency) to automatically cancel running workflows in the same context.

 #### Example